This is the most traditional finish. It can be waxed with coloured waxes to achieve a more dramatic effect.

 16 kg (1 powder bucket)= 8 m²

-It is made of high quality lime hydrate, white cement, selected marble aggregates, vegetable additives and mineral oxides.
-Thanks to its composition it is resistant to alkalis and abrasion, it is fire-resistant and permeable to vapour.
+It is made of high-quality lime hydrate, white cement, selected marble aggregates, vegetable additives, and mineral oxides.
+Thanks to its composition it is resistant to alkalis and abrasion, it is fire-resistant and permeable to vapor.
 Resistance to mold and bacteria makes it a healthy material.
 It is a nontoxic product, with a VOC (= O) L/A 30 g/l (2010).

-Gypsum-based substrates, drywalls and solid paints must be treated with a coat of Primer al Quarzo Fine.
-Substrates rich in salt efflorescences must be treated with appropriate neutralising products
+Gypsum-based substrates, drywalls, and solid paints must be treated with a coat of Primer al Quarzo Fine.
+Substrates rich in salt efflorescences must be treated with appropriate neutralizing products

-1. Apply one thin coat uniformly with a metal trowel in the desired colour over the entire surface.
+1. Apply one thin coat uniformly with a metal trowel in the desired color over the entire surface.
 Avoid leaving too many ridges.
-After the first coat, it’s best to replace all the masking tape around doors, windows and ceilings.
+After the first coat, it’s best to replace all the masking tape around doors, windows, and ceilings.

 2. Once the first coat is completely dry, you can apply the second coat with a metal trowel.
 The edge of the blade should be smooth and free of imperfections.